sunkcosts/sunkcosts.github.io/docs/index.md

 ## Context

-This analysis was performed to inform a proposal presented at the [New Worlds](https://www.eventcreate.com/e/new-worlds#:~:text=Discussion%20%2D%20Project%3A%20EarthShade,safely%3F%20Let%27s%20discuss.) conference.
+This analysis informed a proposal presented at the [New Worlds](https://www.eventcreate.com/e/new-worlds#:~:text=Discussion%20%2D%20Project%3A%20EarthShade,safely%3F%20Let%27s%20discuss.) conference.
 For more information on this, see the [EarthShade](earthshade.md) page.
-You can reach out to the authors via the [contact](contact.md) page.</p>

-## Reproducibility
+## Code

-You can find all code in the [GitHub](https://github.com/sunkcosts) organization.
-More information on individual repositories is available on the.
-If you find an issue with the methodology please submit a [GitHub]() issue, or start a thread on the GitHub [discussions]() page and we will attempt to address it (time permitting).
+For the purpose of reproducibility, the [code](https://github.com/sunkcosts) used for the analysis is open source.
+If you find an issue with the methodology please submit a GitHub issue in the appropriate repository and we will address it time permitting.